coletta1/VAIL/README.md

 ***

 #### Day 4 (February 11th, 2021): WHAT IS DEEP LEARNING?
+##### Think about a real-world problem and see if you can find a dataset that has the characteristics of the data of that problem.
+Then, think about the deep learning algorithm that you would likely use to develop a solution to it.
+Outline why you picked a particular approach.

+A real world problem I heard about recently is that oftentimes, in animal shelters, dogs can be grossly mislabeled by breed.
+This can lead to fewer dogs being adopted due to people becoming frustrated with the process, or getting a dog they aren't expected after putting in the time to select one.
+Here is a dataset with 20,000 images of dogs of 120 different breeds: https://www.kaggle.com/jessicali9530/stanford-dogs-dataset.
+I would use a CNN because they tend to be really good for image classification.
 ***

 #### Day 5 (February 11th, 2021): WHAT ARE NEURAL NETWORKS (NN)?